Research

 If Pattern 1 is dominant (Immediate Deletion):

 Primary issue: Editing while drafting.
-Recommended: Use tools that prevent backspacing, or commit to not reading what you wrote during drafting.
+Recommended: Use tools that prevent backspacing, or commit to not reading drafted text during the session.

 If Pattern 2 is dominant (Word-Level Pauses):